adrian-paliwoda/adrian-paliwoda/README.md

 Detail-oriented Full Stack .NET Developer with a Master’s in Applied Computer Science with 5+ years of experience.

-I have experience developing applications using C# and ASP.NET, complemented by front-end technologies like React.
+I have experience developing applications using C# and ASP.NET, complemented by front-end technologies like React ⚛.
-I am a dedicated problem-solver who emphasizes understanding the root causes of issues and the context in which they arise.
+I am a dedicated problem-solver who emphasizes understanding the root causes of issues and the context in which they arise 🛠.

-I am committed to enhancing my expertise in C# and exploring innovative solutions that improve efficiency and security in software development.
+I am committed to enhancing my expertise in C# and exploring innovative solutions that improve software development's efficiency and security 👀.

-## Current
+## 🔴 Current
-- Discovering Domain-Driven Design
+- 🔎 Discovering Domain-Driven Design 🕵️‍♀️
-- Practicing the Reacts skill
+- 🙏🏼 Practicing the Reacts skill
-- Working with ASP.NET Core
+- ✍️ Working with ASP.NET Core

 ## 🧰 Technologies
 A large part of the projects available on my GitHub are based on courses.
 The technologies that appear in them